Are There Health Benefits of Shatavari Powder?

 The shatavari name comes from Sanskrit and can be translated to “curer of a hundred diseases”.
 As the name implies, the list of conditions that shatavari is used to treat is quite long.

 Antioxidant.
-The shatavari root produces three antioxidants: racemofuran, asparagamine A, and racemosol.
-Antioxidants can prevent damage and disease in your body.
+The shatavari root produces antioxidants including asparagamine A, racemofuran, and aerosol.
+Antioxidants can help prevent damage and disease in your body.

 Antiviral.
-Shatavari has antiviral properties and could be used to treat or prevent viral infections.
+Shatavari has antiviral properties and can be used to try and treat or prevent viral infections.

 Boost immune system.
 Early research on animals has suggested that shatavari might boost your immune system.